AdvancedImagingUTSW/OPM-Autofocus/README.md

 ---

-## Graphical User Interface (GUI) for Autofocus Control System
+## Graphical User Interface (GUI) for Autofocus Control System *(OPM-Autofocus_Analysis_and_Visualize_Calibration_Curve.py)*

 The GUI designed for the autofocus system serves as an interactive platform for setting parameters, monitoring performance, and visualizing the point spread function (PSF) in real-time.
 It is built using the Tkinter library in Python and is optimized for user-friendly operation with a touchscreen.
-This section provides a detailed description of the GUI layout and the functions of each component.
+This appendix provides a detailed description of the GUI layout and the functions of each component.

-1. **Main Layout and Frames**:

 The GUI designed for the autofocus system serves as an interactive platform for setting parameters, monitoring performance, and visualizing the point spread function (PSF) in real-time.
 It is built using the Tkinter library in Python and is optimized for user-friendly operation with a touchscreen.
-This appendix provides a detailed description of the GUI layout and the functions of each component.
+This section provides a detailed description of the GUI layout and the functions of each component.

 **1\.
 Main Layout and Frames:**